The trend is your friend. Every investor has heard it.

-If you recognized these powerful trends – that they do exist and why – you would have been far more likely to buy during the first quarter market meltdown.
+If you recognized these powerful trends – that they do exist and why – you would have been far more likely to buy during last year’s first quarter meltdown.

 And far less likely to sell in a panic.
 And the same holds true for the next crisis.